 ESS does not usually work with public sector organisations.
 However if the public sector team works in partnership with third sector organisations or community groups then we may be able to support them.
 If this sounds like you please get in touch by emailing email@example.com and we can look into this further.

-Our three Let’s Evaluate! workshops follow a sequence and many projects benefit from doing all of these ‘starter’ workshops.
-But you can pick and choose the best workshop for you.
-However participants should either attend Getting started: Outcomes and Indicators before attending any other workshop OR have a good understanding of outcomes.
-You might find it helpful to complete the Weaver’s Triangle before coming on any of our courses.
+Our three Let’s Evaluate! workshops follow a sequence and most people find it best to attend all three in order; but you can pick and choose.
+However you should either attend Getting started: Outcomes and Indicators before attending any other workshop OR have a good understanding of outcomes.
+You might find it helpful to read our Support Guide “Setting Outcomes” before coming on any of our courses.

 Yes, we’re happy to do this.
 However, we find our Let’s evaluate! workshops for third sector organisations meet most people’s needs.
 They are cheaper and already tested.
 If one of these doesn’t suit your needs we can tailor something for you, but we may charge for preparation time, usually half a day for each day’s training, depending on how much tailoring is involved.